 - Serve Immediately with optional toppings.

-For a nut-free version– skip the almonds altogether and replace with 1/2 cup non-dairy milk or coconut milk.
+For a nut-free version: Skip the almonds altogether and replace them with ½ cup of non-dairy milk or coconut milk.
 It can be added in step 3 along with the remaining non-dairy milk.